jitsi/handbook/docs/dev-guide/ios-sdk.md

 Called when the SDK is ready to be closed.
 No meeting is happening at this point.

+#### customOverflowMenuButtonPressed

+Called when custom buttons are added to the overflow menu. `data` contains the following information:

+- `id`: the id of the pressed custom button.
+- `text`: the label of the pressed custom button.

 ### Picture-in-Picture

 `JitsiMeetView` will automatically adjust its UI when presented in a